Poszda/Healthcare-Management-System-Service/README.md

 With tools like social-media-inspired medical profiles, smart appointment scheduling and role-based access, the platform helps users manage their health information, appointments, and medical records efficiently.
 Doctors can access analytics and patient data to improve decision-making, while manager have control over the clinical and operational aspects of the medical centers.

 > 🎯 **Curious what the app looks like?**
-[Jump to Application Demo ↓](#application-demo) to browse interface screenshots and GIFs illustrating the core design and user experience.
+[Jump to Application Demo ↓](#application-demo) to browse videos showcasing key features and user experiences.

 ## ✨**Key Highlights**